Noah-Huppert/spotify-to-napster/README.md

 Data from each service is synced and stored in a MongoDB server.

 ## MongoDB Data
-Generally each data type follows the pattern: Has a `spotify` and `napster` field under which service specific data is stored.
+Generally each data type has a `spotify` and `napster` field under which service specific data is stored.
 In these sub-keys fields named `<data type name>Id` store service specific IDs.
 Fields named `_id` always store database IDs.
+There will also be a key named `<data type name>` within these sub-keys with the service specific data.

+## HTTP API
+If an endpoint responds with an error HTTP code the response body should be JSON encoded with an `error` key explaining what went wrong.

+### `GET /api/v0/spotify/login`
+Redirects the user to the start of the Spotify OAuth flow.

+**Request**:

+URL query parameters:

+- `from` (String, optional): URL to redirect user to after the Spotify OAuth flow.
+Defaults to `/`.

+**Response**:

+Redirects the user to the start of the Spotify OAuth flow.
+The end result will redirect the user back to this server.
+The result of the login process can be determined by looking at the `spotifyOAuth` URL query parameter which will either be `fail` or `success`.

+### `GET /api/v0/spotify/sync`
+Synchronizes a user's Spotify account, playlist, and saved track information into the database.

+**Request**:

+URL query parameters:

+- `force` (Boolean, optional): If `true` forces the endpoint to re-fetch the details of playlists and tracks which are already stored in the database.
+  Defaults to `false`.

+**Response**:

+JSON body:

+- `user` (Object): Updated user object as stored in database.
+- `playlists` (Object[]): Updated user playlists as stored in database.